Patrician Brothers: History

-The Congregation of the Brothers of St. Patrick was founded by Bishop Daniel Delany, on the feast of the Purification of the Blessed Virgin Mary, on the 2nd February, 1808.
+The Congregation of the Brothers of St. Patrick was founded by Bishop Daniel Delany, on the feast of the Purification of the Blessed Virgin Mary, on 2 February 1808.
 The four founding members were Patrick McMahon (Brother John Baptist), Richard Fitzpatrick (Brother Bernard), Ambrose Dawson (Brother Joseph) and Maurice Cummins (Brother John Evangelist).
 Under the personal instruction of the bishop, the group of men was established as a diocesan institution.

 In succeeding years, branches were established in other dioceses of Ireland.
 Around 1846, they were in charge of a trade school near Baltimore, Maryland, in America.
 The Brothers were invited by several Indian and Australian bishops to erect schools in their dioceses.
 Several foundations were made, among them those of Sydney, to which archdiocese the Brothers were invited by Cardinal Moran; and that of Madras in India in 1875, undertaken at the request of Bishop Stephen Fennelly.

 For the first eighty years, the Brothers were under the authority of their respective bishops.
 However, in 1885 the Brothers made application to the Holy See for the approval of the institute, to constitute a central governance board and to establish a common novitiate.
 Sounding opinions from the bishops in whose dioceses the Brothers were established, Pope Leo XIII provisionally approved the congregation for five years by a Rescript dated 6 January 1888, and, on 8 September 1893, he issued a decree of final confirmation.
 This included approving their rules and constitution, the facilities and powers necessary for their institute, and constituting India and Australia as separate Provinces.
 The Brothers of the Provinces of Ireland, India, and Australia, were now under the authority of their elected Congregation Leader and his Council.
 From 1888 to 2010, the Congregation Leader lived in Ireland, since then India and Australia.

 The archive of the Patrician Brothers is stored in the Delany Archive in Carlow College.